Swansea University Theses

 Theses for most subjects are held in a closed store in the Library & Information Centre (LIC).
 The South Wales Miners' Library also has a small collection of DACE theses as well as some dissertations.
 The iFind catalogue record for a thesis will indicate its branch location.

-Swansea University Library is in the process of digitising a selection of its extensive collection of PhD, and MPhil dissertations from 2009 onwards.
+Swansea University Library is in the process of digitising a selection of its extensive collection of PhD, and MPhil dissertations.
 This digitisation project will enable Swansea University to build a strong, freely available open access research collection to act as a showcase for our vibrant research-led activities.
 The provision of a digital archive of primary source material also has a positive impact on teaching, learning and research.
 Material selected from the physical collection for digitisation will be unavailable until May 2018.

 Phone: +44 (0)1792 604567